Highlights: Hong Kong police seal off university, raising fears of crackdown

-HONG KONG (Reuters) - Hong Kong police fired tear gas at protesters as they tried to escape a besieged university on Monday while hundreds more pro-democracy activists stayed inside armed with petrol bombs and other weapons awaiting an expected operation to oust them.
+HONG KONG (Reuters) - Hong Kong police fired tear gas and rubber bullets on Monday to force back anti-government protesters trying to escape a university where hundreds are holed up with petrol bombs and other homemade weapons amid fears of a bloody crackdown.

 Protesters inside Polytechnic University faced off against a police water cannon and armoured vehicles.
 Police threatened to fire live bullets if “rioters” did not stop using lethal weapons.

-Protesters have blocked one of the city’s major highways, the Cross Harbour Tunnel linking Hong Kong island to the Kowloon peninsula, for much of the past week.
+Protesters have blocked one of the city’s major arteries, the Cross-Harbour Tunnel linking Hong Kong island to the Kowloon peninsula, for much of the past week.

 Following is the latest news from the protests:

+- 0422 GMT on Monday: The Foreign Correspondents’ Club of Hong Kong condemns the efforts by police officers to obstruct press coverage of protests over the weekend.

+- 0318 GMT on Monday: Police fire several rounds of tear gas in Tsim Sha Tsui in mid-morning trying to clear protesters who had returned to the streets and set up barricades - broadcaster RTHK reported.

-- 10:22 a.m. on Monday (0222 GMT): The United States condemned the “unjustified use of force” in Hong Kong and called on Beijing to protect Hong Kong’s freedom.
+- 0222 GMT on Monday: The United States condemned the “unjustified use of force” in Hong Kong and called on Beijing to protect Hong Kong’s freedoms.

 - 0158 GMT on Monday: Police arrested at least 60 people on Science Museum Road nearby the Polytechnic University - broadcaster RTHK reported.